esheldon/hickory/README.md

 # hickory
-Plotting library using latex pgfplots as the backend
+Python plotting library using latex pgfplots as the backend